oracle-livelabs/security/autonomous-db/data-redaction/data-redaction.md

          ![](./images/adb-dr_061a.png " ")

-You have completed the lab!
+You have completed the lab.
 Don't you feel amazing?
-You should, you're awesome.
+You should, you're awesome!

 You have learned a lot about Oracle Data Redaction in the past 60 minutes.
 For more information, please check out the **Appendix** section which has more links.